omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 On Microsoft Partners website, create a developer account.
 Add a new application.
 Provide app name, description, store images, license, privacy rules.
+Content rating.
+User data usage.
 App price. etc.
 Sign all required contracts.
+80% of the work here.

 Add a package of type EXE.